tonyfahrion/howsystemswork/README.md

 * what about object stores like Ceph, Swift and the cloud alternatives?
 * what about scaling ASID compliant databases, how to scale them best?

   * where are the pitfalls and how to solve common multi-master issues?

 * when not using traditional database systems, how to scale then?

   * mongodb
   * redis
   * etcd
   * confd
   * memcached

+### What about backup and desaster recovery in a distributed, many replicated world?

+* ....

 ### Systems automation